intersystems/pyprod/README.md

     Load finished successfully.
 ```

-Create the production using the UI.
-Add targets and other settings for the service and operation (file path to pick up the txt files):
+Create a production using the UI

 <div align="center"><img src="./docs/HelloWorldFiles/HelloWorldProductionSetup.png" alt="alt text" width="700"/></div>

-Start the Production and see the results
+This production reads in a file from a defined path and then forwards it to a target business process.
+We use a pre-existing Business Service called Enslib.File.PassthroughService.
+We set a path from where it reads in the file.
+Then we select the Business Process that we created as its target.
+Note, the Business Process has the name of the script (HelloWorld) appended to it.
+Read more about package names [here](./docs/quickstart.md#step-2-package-name).

+Start the Production add then add a text file at the file path defined for the business service.
+Upon refreshing the production page, we can see the messages that were deliverd.

 <div align="center"><img src="./docs/HelloWorldFiles/HelloWorldResults.png" alt="alt text" width="700"/></div>